dipteshchaudhari/Database-Design-/README.md

 **Diptesh Chaudhari**

-Learning databases, SQL, and backend fundamentals — one query at a time. 🚀
+databases, SQL, and backend fundamentals — one query at a time. 🚀

 <p align="center">
   <i>Built with curiosity, SQL, experimentation, and a lot of queries. 🐬</i>